-Residential Conversion and Intensification Grant Program
+Residential Conversion and Intensification Grant

 The Residential Conversion and Intensification Grant Program ("RCIGP") provides a grant to applicants at a rate of up to \$10 per square foot of new residential floor area.
-The RCIGP helps to incentivize the conversion of vacant commercial floor space in the Central Area to new residential floor space.
+The RCIGP helps to incentivise the conversion of vacant commercial floor space in the Central Area to new residential floor space.
 Existing residential floor area being renovated is not eligible for the RCIGP.
-This program in particular helps the City meet the density target of 150 residents or jobs per hectare for the Downtown Peterborough Urban Growth Centre established under the Growth Plan.
+This program will help the City meet the density target of 150 residents and jobs per hectare for the Downtown Peterborough Urban Growth Centre established under the Growth Plan.